-Higher Education Development Project (HEDP)
+Higher Education Development Program (HEDP)

 Afghan policy makers perceive higher education as a vital engine of growth and development.
 The Government of Afghanistan (GoA) is fully aware of the strategic importance of human capital in the modern global knowledge economy.
 The higher education system produces the pool of high level human resources, such as policy makers, professionals, managers, academics and technical experts, who are essential for economic development.
 Policy makers also recognize that the contribution higher education can make to the promotion of civic values and attitudes needed for a modern, enlightened democracy, and the development of a socially cohesive nation.
 In this context, the Ministry of Higher Education (MoHE) has prepared a second National Higher Education Strategic Plan (NHESP II) to accelerate the development of higher education over the period 2015-2020.
 The NHESP II outlines a broad development framework to be implemented through a multi-year rolling plan.